 (1) In this section and sections 246FA and 246FB —

-“the meat inspection regulations” means the regulations in force from time to time under section 341 as read with section 207D or 246D(2)(a).
+the meat inspection regulations means the regulations in force from time to time under section 341 as read with section 207D or 246D(2)(a).

 (2) The rates of fees prescribed in respect of any class, description or kind of inspections carried out for the purposes of the meat inspection regulations shall be fixed so that as nearly as may be the proceeds thereof do not exceed the costs of carrying out such inspections.